metamath/lamp-guide/docs/11/index.md

 > Select step 2, then click on
 > the icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify),
 > and press "prove".
+> The tool will show various options for proving the result
+> (you may need to scroll down).
 > At the top it will show a use of `ac-mp` that proves all steps;
 > select it and "apply selected".